 Indians in Game 7.
 USATSI

-But maybe the biggest curses must be broken in the most grueling and challenging of ways.
-Maybe, for teams like the Cubs, there are two opponents — the Cleveland Indians, of course, but also all that time and history and angst and pressure weighing on every pressing moment.
+But maybe the biggest curses must be broken in grueling and challenging ways.
+For teams like the Cubs, there may be two opponents- the Cleveland Indians, of course- but also all that time and history, and angst and pressure are weighing on every pressing moment.
 Maybe curses — really, truly — are out there to be beaten as much as the opponents themselves.

-Tell that to, yes, the city of Cleveland after its own generations-long championship drought ended in June when the Cavaliers romped out of a 3-1 series hole against a Warriors team that had won 73 regular-season games.
-LeBron James and his Cavs teammates had to literally mount the greatest comeback in NBA history, against the team that otherwise would have gone down as the greatest NBA team of all time, in order to deliver Cleveland the championship it had for very long believed would never come.
+Tell that to, yes, the city of Cleveland after its generations-long championship drought ended in June when the Cavaliers romped out of a 3-1 series hole against a Warriors team that had won 73 regular-season games.
+LeBron James and his Cavs teammates had to mount the greatest comeback in NBA history against the team that otherwise would have gone down as the greatest NBA team of all time to deliver Cleveland the championship it had for very long believed would never come.

-Tell that, if they find a way to win Wednesday in Game 7 of the World Series, to the Chicago Cubs.
+Tell that to the Chicago Cubs if they find a way to win Wednesday in Game 7 of the World Series.

 They’re the Cubs.